-- a) Disciplines With Classifications.
-The CMP Competitor Classification System is available for the Air Rifle and Air Pistol disciplines. - b) Events Recorded.
+3.6.1 Disciplines With Classifications.
+The CMP Competitor Classification System is available for the Air Rifle and Air Pistol disciplines.

+3.6.2 Events Recorded.
 All scores fired by competitors in individual Air Rifle events in CMP-sanctioned competitions must be scored in decimal values and will be recorded to establish Air Rifle classifications.
 All scores fired by competitors in individual Air Pistol events must be scored in whole number (integer) values and will be recorded to establish Air Pistol classifications.
 Scores will be recorded for complete 60-shot events; partial scores will not be recorded.
-Scores fired in team matches will not be recorded. - c) Classification Calculations.
+Scores fired in team matches will not be recorded.

+3.6.3 Classification Calculations.
 CMP Classifications are based on the competitor's current 10-shot average for a minimum of 120 shots that are recorded after 1 January 2022.
 After a competitor has a minimum of 120 recorded shots, their 10-shot average will be computed by considering the most recently reported scores for a maximum of 240 shots.
 When a competitor's recorded scores total more than 240 shots, the oldest recorded scores will no longer be considered, if scores for at least 240 recorded shots are considered.
 Classifications will be automatically updated for the most recently reported 240 shots when additional match scores are reported.
 Any classification changes will be displayed in the CMP Competitor Classification database and become effective immediately.
 Classifications may go up or down until 240 shots are recorded.
-After at least 240 shots are recorded.

-- classifications will not go down regardless of the competitor's current average unless a competitor requests that CMP Competitions approve a lower classification for them based on the competitor's most recent 240 shots. - d) Current Classifications.
+After at least 240 shots are recorded, classifications will not go down regardless of the competitor's current average unless a competitor requests that CMP Competitions approve a lower classification for them based on the competitor's most recent 240 shots.

+3.6.4 Current Classifications.
 A competitor's official current classification is the classification displayed in the CMP Competitor Classification database.
 Rifle classifications are based on decimal scores.
 Pistol classifications are based on whole number (integer) scores.
 Competitor Classifications are available for online lookups by the competitor or match sponsors.
 CMP Air Rifle and Air Pistol Classification scores are shown in the chart.

-TABLE 1 - AIR RIFLE & AIR PISTOL CLASSIFICATION SCORES Classification Master Expert Sharpshooter Marksm Marksman Air Rifle Standing ≥101.70 <101.70 to ≥99.20 <99.20 to ≥95.80 <95.80 Air Pistol ≥93.00 <93.00- ≥88.00 <88.00 to ≥82.00 <82.00
+TABLE 1 - AIR RIFLE & AIR PISTOL CLASSIFICATION SCORES Classification Master Expert Sharpshooter Marksman Air Rifle Standing ≥101.70 <101.70 to ≥99.20 <99.20 to ≥95.80 <95.80 Air Pistol ≥93.00 <93.00- ≥88.00 <88.00 to ≥82.00 <82.00

-- e) Classification System Use.
+3.6.5 Classification System Use.
 Sponsors of CMP-sanctioned Air Rifle and Air Pistol matches may use the CMP Competitor Classification System as a basis for providing awards.
 When the Classification System is used, this must be stated in the Match Program.
 When a competitor's entry in a match is confirmed, the Statistical Officer may do an online lookup to confirm the competitor's current CMP classification.
 When there are fewer than six (6) competitors in a classification, match sponsors may combine that class with the next higher classification.
-A competitor may elect to compete in a higher classification than their current CMP classification. - f) Classification Reciprocity.
+A competitor may elect to compete in a higher classification than their current CMP classification.

+3.6.6 Classification Reciprocity.
 Competitors who do not have a CMP Classification, but who have an NRA International Air Rifle or Air Pistol classification, may elect to compete with their current NRA classification.
-Competitors who do not have a CMP classification, but who have a USA Shooting classification may elect to compete with their USA Shooting classification (AA = Master, A = Expert, B = Sharpshooter, C and D = Marksman). - g) Unclassified Competitors.
-Competitors who do not have an Air Rifle or Air Pistol classification (CMP, NRA, or USA Shooting) must compete in the Master Class for their first competition or the Match Director may use other appropriate score data to establish a temporary classification for that competitor.
+Competitors who do not have a CMP classification, but who have a USA Shooting classification may elect to compete with their USA Shooting classification (AA = Master, A = Expert, B = Sharpshooter, C and D = Marksman).